How long does a dmp stay on credit file

 The length of time that a DMP will remain on a credit file can vary depending on several factors, including the credit reporting agency and local regulations.
 In most cases, a DMP will stay on an individual’s credit file for a period of six years from the date it was initially registered.

-See also How long is 50cm
+See also How long to charge motorcycle battery

 During this time, the presence of a DMP on a credit file may have an impact on an individual’s ability to access certain forms of credit or obtain favorable interest rates.
 Lenders and financial institutions may view the presence of a DMP as an indicator of financial difficulty or risk, which can result in a lower credit score or potential credit denials.